Linéaire

 -

-He cannot physically assist the runner, except in case of emergency.
+They may not physically assist the runner, except in an emergency.

 -